 Note that in all of these works, only the linearized supertranslation or superrotation was considered.
 For an arbitrary transformation, the resultant black hole spacetime may possess new properties.
 Up to now, there has been only one work studying the quasinormal mode of a finitely supertranslated Schwarzschild black hole \cite{Hou:2024odb}.
-It was found out that the supertranslation causes the quasinormal mode to have a different phase from that of a standard black hole.
-The phase shift depends on $\mcT$, and is anisotropic.
-So in order to detect this phase shift and further infer the existence of the supertranslated black hole, one has to observe the quasinormal mode using multiple interferometers at different angular directions.
+It was found that the supertranslation causes the quasinormal mode to have a different phase from that of a standard black hole.
+The phase shift depends on $\mcT$ and is anisotropic.
+Thus, to detect this phase shift and further infer the existence of the supertranslated black hole, one must observe the quasinormal mode using multiple interferometers at different angular directions.

 In this work, we would like to consider the image of the black hole obtained by transforming the standard Kerr metric via some \emph{finite} generalized BMS transformation.
-As discussed previously, the generalized BMS group is the subset of the Weyl BMS group.
-The following derivation would show that the generalized BMS transformation can be viewed as the ordinary Poincar\'e transformation in the local inertia frame at the large distance.
-It would be easier to understand the impact of the generalized BMS transformation on the image of the black hole.
-The generalization to the full Weyl BMS group is presented in the Appendix~\ref{sec-g-wbms}.
-We do not consider the extended BMS transformation in the current work, as it may involve singularities on the celestial sphere $\mathbb S$, which makes the discussion more complicated.
+As discussed previously, the generalized BMS group is a subset of the Weyl BMS group.
+The following derivation shows that the generalized BMS transformation can be viewed as the ordinary Poincar\'e transformation in the local inertial frame at a large distance.
+It is easier to understand the impact of the generalized BMS transformation on the image of the black hole.
+The generalization to the full Weyl BMS group is presented in Appendix~\ref{sec-g-wbms}.
+We do not consider the extended BMS transformation in the current work, as it may involve singularities on the celestial sphere $\mathbb S$, which complicates the discussion.